Saturday, December 24, 2011

 bloom where you're planted. be here now. start where you are.

-my father would never utter any of those words, not in a million years, but the sentiment stands.
+my father would never utter any of those words, not in a million years.
+NOT IN A MILLION FUCKING YEARS. nobody actually says those words and certainly not my father. but the sentiment stands. and i heard it.

-i took the whiskey from the kitchen counter and put it in the liquor cabinet. i got dressed. i left the house. i cleaned up the stack of newspapers. i stacked the scattered books.
+so i took the whiskey from the kitchen counter and put it in the liquor cabinet. i grabbed the glass and finally washed it. i got dressed. i left the house. i cleaned up the stack of newspapers. i stacked the scattered books.

 and that's when i found it. the post card i bought while staying with the goddess mother on cape cod last weekend. i bought it for my father. i specifically picked one that had glitter on the edges. with his failing eyesight i thought he would appreciate a little sparkle, the feel of the rough texture of the glitter on his fingers.